ScottColson/CCLLCBusinessTransactionFramework/docs/README.md

 ### New Approach

-This framework was born out of projects related to issuing driving credentials but my intent is to provide a starting point for creating a system to implement one or more complex multistep business process of any type.
+This framework was born out of projects related to issuing driving credentials but my intent is to provide a starting point for creating a system to implement one or more complex multi-step business process of any type.
 I've evaluated the kinds of problems I've addressed over my career of creating Line Of Business applications on top of the Dynamics CRM (aka PowerPlatorm) system and tried to make a framework that addresses the common situations I've run into.
 To that end, this framework addresses the common requirements.

-- Managing Changes to Data Of Record - Most business processes result in creating a record or document that should not be modified without specific authority and auditability of the changes.
+- Managing Changes to Data Of Record - Most business processes result in creating a record or document that should not be modified without specific authority and auditable changes.
 In this framework that type of record is referred to as Data Of Record and changes to Data Of Record are completed via processes by people that are authorized to do so using defined processes with recorded history.

-- Data Collection - Most processes require a user experience that invovles entering data that is used by the process.
+- Data Collection - Most processes require a user experience that involves entering data that is used by the process.
 In this framework that is handled by a Data Capture Entity which provides the structure to capture the data and one or more forms to guide the user experience.

 - Implementing Complex Processes - Complex problems have complex processes.
-This framwork provides a means to create reusable process steps.
-These steps provide branching capability, leveage existing CDS features such as Action processes, guide users through data entry, or execute coded implementations specific to a particular problem.
+This framework provides a means to create reusable process steps.
+These steps provide branching capability, leverage existing CDS features such as Action processes, guide users through data entry, or execute coded implementations specific to a particular problem.
 Users navigate through the process in a series of Next and Back steps as needed until the process is completed.

 - Understanding the Process Context - Many processes only make sense if they start from a specific record type.
 In this framework that is defined as the context and processes can only be initiated from records that meet initial context filters.